 Make sure to check the approximate processing times for your visa to plan accordingly.

-Complete Your Medical Examination
+Complete Your Medical Examination (if required)

 Find out if you need a medical exam and how to arrange it by locating a Panel Physician.